 Located 181 light-years away, this red giant star with an apparent diameter of 2.5 milliarcseconds packed quite a surprise when its surface was imaged in 2016.
-All over the star were sunspots like the sun, but not focused at the equator but instead all over the place.
+All over the star were sunspots like our sun, but they were not focused at the equator, instead all over the place.
 Dubbed starspots, they may hint at new magnetic field interactions in stars that were once thought improvable, with a faster rotation speed being the likely culprit (King, Smith, Powell 62).

 Mira (Omicron Ceti)